SravaniSegireddy/Fog_Cloud/README.md

 Finally to assess the suitability of FOG computing combined with the traditional cloud computing  in the context of IoT.

-#Motivation
+# Motivation
-The Main reasons for moving towards FoG Computing  are...
+The Main reasons for moving towards FoG Computing  are-
-The rapid increase in the number of Internet Connected Devices The increased demand of real time applications
+- The rapid increase in the number of Internet Connected Devices
+- The increased demand of real time applications
- Low latency services is proving to be challenging for the traditional cloud computing framework.
+- Low latency services is proving to be challenging for the traditional cloud computing framework.
-There is also a demand  for cloud data centers(DCs) with irreplacable dependency on cloud computing.
+- There is also a demand  for cloud data centers(DCs) with irreplacable dependency on cloud computing.
-Data Centers(DCs) exhausts huge amount of power and yields tons of CO2 gas.
+- Data Centers(DCs) exhausts huge amount of power and yields tons of CO2 gas.

-#Scope
+# Scope
-FOG Computing devices : Real time and latency sensitive applications with limited semi permanent  storage.
+- FOG Computing devices : Real time and latency sensitive applications with limited semi permanent  storage.
-Cloud Computing : The application requests that require historical data and large computational power Suitability of FOG computing combined with the traditional cloud computing supports the ever increasing demands of latency hungry IoT based applications.
+- Cloud Computing : The application requests that require historical data and large computational power
+- Suitability of FOG computing combined with the traditional cloud computing supports the ever increasing demands of latency hungry IoT based applications.